mileswatson/Hosta/README.md

  - `API`
    - an abstract class which acts specifies the remote procedures which can be called on the node
  - `RemoteAPIGateway`
-   - translates `RPCall`s into actual `API` function calls
+   - translates any incoming `RPCall` into an `API` function call
-   - translates the result into an `RPResponse`
+   - returns the result to the `RPServer`
  - `LocalAPIGateway`
-   - translates `API` function calls into `RPCall`s
+   - translates `API` function calls into `RPClient` calls
-   - translates any `RPResponse`s into actual results
+   - translates the response from the `RPClient` into meaningful data

 There is also a `Hosta.API.Data` sub-namespace which specifies the data structures for API requests and responses.